haskell/blog.haskell.org/content/ghc-9.12-cabal-3.14/index.md

 ### Code Generation

 * Experimental support for the [RISC-V Platform](https://gitlab.haskell.org/ghc/ghc/-/issues/16783);
 * SIMD!
-In the x86: Most floating-point operations and some integer vector operations are supported 128-bit vectors **without LLVM**.
+On x86, most floating-point operations and some integer vector operations are supported for 128-bit vectors **without requiring LLVM**.
 [Get in touch](https://matrix.to/#/#ghc:matrix.org) to help with this effort
 * You can try the new experimental [`-fobject-determinism`][-fobject-determinism] flag to enable deterministic object code generation.

 #### ⚠️ Deprecations